cse110-sp23-group14/group14-super-linter-tester/admin/meetings/042023-workday.md

 	- Multiple answers
 	- How responsive is the website to the questions
 	- Toggles to say if you like the answer or not

+## Main plan for 8-ball:

+- We ask ChapGPT for a jumping off point (today)
+- Get some working code with comments
+- Get some images generated for the website